-New this year: To prevent excessive trumpeter swan harvest, the Division requires anyone applying for a swan permit to complete a mandatory, in-depth orientation course each year they apply.
+Important: The Division requires anyone applying for a tundra swan permit to complete a mandatory, in-depth orientation course each year they apply.
 For details, see page 11.

 The course outlines common swan hunting issues and explains the physical differences between tundra and trumpeter swans.
-(Hint: Adult trumpeter swans are much larger and don't have a distinctive yellow spot in front of their eyes.)
+(Hint: Adult trumpeter swans are much larger than tundra swans and don't have a distinctive yellow spot in front of their eyes.)
 For swan illustrations and identifying characteristics, see page 53.

-The course also covers the rules and regulations related to swan hunting.
+The course also covers the rules and regulations related to tundra swan hunting.
 You can find those rules on pages 11-15.